PHOTO - World home | contact us | attorneys & staff | japanese

 • A U.S. citizen at the time of their child's birth, and

-• Lived in the United States for a specific period of time prior to the child's birth.
-If you may have a claim to United States citizenship, you should not apply for a visa until your citizenship status has been determined by a consular officer.
+If you believe you have a claim to United States citizenship, you should not apply for a visa until your citizenship status has been determined by a consular officer.
 Please contact the American Citizens Services unit at the Embassy for adjudication of a claim to U.S. citizenship.

-If you have any children who intend to immigrate with you to the United States, please be aware that in order to immigrate with you to the United States, your children must be unmarried, eligible to be listed under your visa classification and under the age of 21 at the time they enter the United States.
-If any of your children will turn 21 within 60 days, please notify this office.
+• under the age of 21 at the time they enter the United States.
+(If any of your children will turn 21 within 60 days, please notify this office.)

 At the port of entry DHS officials will take the immigrant visa and assign each immigrant an "alien number."
-They will stamp the immigrant’s passport with this number and make a notation that you are registered for an I-551 alien registration card ("green card").
-It normally takes several months for DHS to process and send you the alien registration card .
-In the interim, the passport stamp permits employment and travel until the card arrives.
+The immigrant’s passport will be stamped with this number and a notation will be made to show that you are registered for an I-551 alien registration card ("green card").
+It normally takes several months for DHS to process and send you the alien registration card.
+In the interim, the passport stamp permits the alien to seek and gain employment and travel until the card arrives.
 You may depart and return to the U.S. before you receive the alien registration card, as long as the DHS stamp in your passport has not expired.
+If you want to leave the United States after your stamp has expired and you have yet to receive your alien registration card, contact DHS in the U.S. before your departure to ensure you have permission to return to the U.S.

-If you plan to remain outside the U.S. for more than 12 months, you must apply for a re-entry permit (Form I-131) in the U.S. BEFORE departure.
+If you plan to remain outside the U.S. for more than 12 months, you must apply for a re-entry permit (Form I-131) in the U.S. BEFORE your departure.
 This re-entry document is valid for a maximum of two years.
 Without a re-entry permit, any absence from the U.S. of 12 months or longer, or any residence established outside the U.S., is grounds for loss of your permanent resident status.

 If you are permanently relocating outside the U.S., you can formally abandon your permanent resident status at a U.S. Embassy overseas.

-AMERICAN CITIZEN SERVICES:
+AMERICAN CITIZEN SERVICES

 Registration with the Embassy and Safety Message for American Citizens

-As the Department continues to develop information on any potential security threats to U.S. citizens overseas, it shares credible threat information through its consular information program documents, available on the Internet at http://travel.state.gov.
-In addition to information on the Internet, travelers may obtain up-to-date information on security conditions by calling 1-888-407-4747 toll-free in the U.S. or outside the U.S. and Canada on a regular toll line at 1-317-472-2328.
+As the Department continues to develop information on any potential security threats to U.S. citizens overseas, it shares credible threat information through its consular information program documents, available on the Internet.
+The Department continually updates the website with any credible information about security threats overseas.
+To get up to date information go to: http://travel.state.gov.Travelers can also obtain up-to-date information on security conditions by calling 1-888-407-4747 toll-free in the U.S. or outside the U.S. and Canada on a regular toll line at 1-317-472-2328.
 Travel Warnings and other general information are also available on the U.S. Embassy Paris website at http://france.usembassy.gov.

 PASSPORT RENEWAL AND REPLACEMENT: